 Egyptian Health Dept. reported 5 new cases of COVID-19

 ELDORADO, Ill.
-(KFVS) -The Egyptian Health Department reported five new positive cases of COVID-19 on Tuesday, November 2.
+(KFVS) - The Egyptian Health Department announced on Wednesday, November 3, that five new cases of COVID-19 have been reported.

 Saline County

-o Male: one boy in his teens, one man in his 40s.
+o Male: one boy under the age of 5, one man in his 30s.

 Gallatin County